Lost Traffic Ticket in KansasPage OverviewSUMMARY: How to Find Lost Kansas Traffic Ticket Information

-If you can remember the general area where you received your KS traffic ticket, you can contact the Municipal Court and District Court in that area and just ask who has your ticket.
+If you can remember the general area where you received your KS traffic violation, you can contact the Municipal Court and District Court in that area and just ask who has your ticket.
 Unfortunately, you can't just call the DOR to find ticket info.

-Once you know or have a good idea of which court has your KS traffic ticket, you can contact your court and find out important information such as:
+Once you know or have a good idea of which court has your KS traffic citation, you can contact your court and find out important information such as:

 - The traffic ticket fine and court costs.